Suavia Azienda Agricola

-For generations the life of the Tessari family has been dedicated to the cultivation of the vine in the Soave area, the oldest white wine production area in Italy.
+Since 1887 generations the Tessari family has been dedicated to the cultivation of their vineyards in the heart of the Soave Classica area, the oldest white wine production area in Italy.
 This is a restricted area with special soil, climatic and morphological conditions centred around the small village of Fittà at 296 metres above sea level.
 Today Giovanni and Rosettas three daughters Meri, Valentina and Alessandra run the winery in Fritta.

 The farm’s twelve hectares of vineyards are located in the centre of the Soave Classica area.
 Precisely, they belong to two particular microzones with unique and unmistakeable characteristics, those of Fittà and Castellaro.

 Vineyards share the same essential characteristics: volcanic soil rich in trace elements; a hilly microclimate, cooler than that of Soave; high altitudes of at least 250m; old vines aged 35+ years; and native grape varieties.

 Vineyard management focuses on the principals of vine balance; respect for the environment and landscape, and relationship between the variety of vine and territory.